emetikos/mybookingrewards/README.md

 cd hotel-booking/
 ```

-- Once you're in the application's directory: `/var/www/hotel-booking#`
+Once you're in the application's directory: `/var/www/hotel-booking#`

 run composer install:
 ```
 composer install
 ```
 ### Add an .env file to the project
-- copy the example file and create a new .env file in the project
+Copy the example file and create a new .env file in the project
 ```
 cp .env.example  .env
 ```